StPaulStylee/100DaysOfCode/README.md

 ### What I did:
 Implemented 2 version of scrolling sidebar nav...
 AND FINISHED THE COURSE!
 ### Thoughts:
 Super cool and very excited to be done with the lecture part of this...
 It took 3 weeks but it was worth it.
-Now, my goal is to have the MN Tech site bebuilt with Grid by this time next week (Tuesday).
+Now, my goal is to have the MN Tech site be built with Grid by this time next week (Tuesday).

 ## Day 23: December 27, 2017
 ### What I did: